Kamlesh364/Fruits_Veges_Image_classification/README.md

         └── ...
 ```

-- `--mode`: The mode of the script, either 'train' or 'test'.
-If 'train', the script will train a model on the dataset and plot the losses and accuracies.
-If 'test', the script will load a pretrained model and evaluate it on the dataset.
+- `--mode`: The mode of the script, either `train` or `test`.
+If `train`, the script will train a model on the dataset and plot the losses and accuracies.
+If `test`, the script will load a pretrained model and evaluate it on the dataset.

-- `--model_name`: The name of the model to use, either 'base', 'alexnet', 'inception', 'mobilenet', or 'custom_mobilenet'.
-The 'base' model is a simple convolutional neural network with two convolutional layers and two fully connected layers.
-The 'alexnet' model is the AlexNet architecture proposed by Krizhevsky et al. in 2012.
-The 'inception' model is the Inception-v3 architecture proposed by Szegedy et al. in 2015.
+- - `--model_name`: The name of the model to use, choose from the following options:
+  - `base`: A simple convolutional neural network with two convolutional layers and two fully connected layers.
+  - `alexnet`: The AlexNet architecture proposed by Krizhevsky et al. in 2012.
+  - `inception`: The Inception-v3 architecture proposed by Szegedy et al. in 2015.
+  - `mobilenet`: The MobileNetV2 architecture introduced by Sandler et al. in the paper "MobileNetV2: Inverted Residuals and Linear Bottlenecks" (https://arxiv.org/abs/1801.04381).
+  - `custom_mobilenet`: A custom implementation of MobileNetV2 with adjustable parameters.

+Choose the appropriate model based on your specific requirements.
+For MobileNetV2, refer to the original paper for more details on its architecture and design.

 - `--epochs`: The number of epochs to train the model for.
 An epoch is one complete pass through the entire dataset.
 The default value is 10.